Capital Rioters ‘Will Face Consequences,’ Solomons PM warns.

 As the Pacific island nation’s capital Honiara remained under lockdown Thursday following the unrest, Prime Minister Manasseh Sogavare promised to track down rioters who attempted to storm parliament.

-Hundreds of demonstrators demanding Sogavare’s resignation marched to parliament on Thursday, torching a thatched hut outside the legislature before continuing on to Honiara’s Chinatown, torching a police station and robbing stores before being dispersed by police using tear gas.
+Hundreds of demonstrators demanding Sogavare’s resignation marched to parliament on Wednesday, torching a thatched hut outside the legislature before continuing on to Honiara’s Chinatown, torching a police station and robbing shops before being dispersed by police using tear gas.

 Sogavare imposed an emergency curfew throughout Honiara, calling the violence a “sad and regrettable event aimed at toppling a democratically elected government.”